Flowframe/discord-webhook/README.md

         (new DiscordEmbed)
             ->title('Embed title')
             ->description('Embed description')
-            ->date(now())
+            // The date expects a Carbon object, so the conversion will be done automatically for you ->date(now())
             // Colors values should be a hexadecimal integer
             // For example: red (#FF0000) would translate to 0xFF0000